roziki-dev/RNGemini/README.md

 ## Feedback

-If you have any feedback, please reach out to xx us create issues
+If you have any feedback, please contact us in the discussion forum or create an issue

 ## Badges